ucsb/webguide/checklist.md

 * Avoid `iframes`
 * Never use frames
 * When using `iframes`, use the `title` attribute
+* Nest headings properly
 * Use descriptive link text
 * Use the same destination for the same link text
+* Provide "skip links"
+* Ensure "read more" links are accessible
 * Don't use tables for layout
 * Use `caption`s and summaries with tables
 * Use `th` to provide table headers
 * Provide a meaningful "alt" attribute for every image
 * Prefer text over images of text
 * Use responsive image techniques
+* Always use a `label` or accessible alternative for `input` fields
+* Ensure accessibility of icon fonts

 ### [Resources](/resources/)